canonical/lxd/specs/rest-api.md

  * X-LXD-mode: 0700

 This is designed to be easily usable from the command line or even a web browser.
-This is only supported for currently running contianers.
+This is only supported for currently running containers.

 ### POST
  * Description: upload a file to the container